 Recipe from Rachel Khoo, but I found Rick Steins very similar.

 *I did forget to add my prepared egg yolk to this whoops!

 If your’e looking for a quick, inexpensive and fresh classic French dish that still seems celebratory, this is the meal for you.
-Recipe from here.
+Then recipe I used is here.